Skip to content

 check_ping host=8.8.8.8 count=4 timeout=300 "warn=time > 30 or loss > 0%" "crit=time > 80 or loss > 25%"

-L cli OK: OK: All 1 hosts are ok
+L cli OK: All 1 hosts are ok

 Custom payload and per-host text output: